antal0x11/FileShare/README.md

 #### Without Docker

 - Create the directories for the UPLOAD, TMP, LOG_FILE and set their paths.
-- Create .env file inside Fileshare directory.
+- Create .env file inside FileShare directory.
 - npm install
 - npm start